edeliu2000/genome/README.md

 -  Robust test pipelines and flagging of problematic models

 #### Why Realtime?
 Providing realtime explanations for models is at the core of our vision.
-Why realtime plays a big role is because we want _auditors_ (yes, we believe ML should increasingly be audited and regulated) and ML engineers to be able to explain *new* data as it is available without waiting for the next batch job in several hours.
+Why realtime plays a big role is because we want _auditors_ (yes, we believe ML should increasingly be audited and regulated, especially if it drives actions and decisions) along with ML engineers to be able to explain *new* data as it is available without waiting for the next batch job in several hours.

 Considering that especially explanations derived from model-agnostic/blackbox approaches are expensive, getting explanations *on-demand* and on a per need basis, rather than doing it on blanket for all training data, drops the cost and hence accessibility of model explanations in general for any particular prediction, which is critical and increasingly important.
 The current and future realtime capabilities of Genome are well positioned to service this need.